 This page is still under construction.

-‘Active Art’ is the company name for all the work I did before I to be a full-time artist.
+‘Active Art’ is the company name for all the work I did before I became a full-time artist.

 I studied fine art and graphic design in Germany and England and have worked mainly as a freelance illustrator and graphic designer for more than 35 years in Europe and Africa.
 I lived for 14 years in Southern Africa and have travelled widely through Europe, America, Asia, the Middle East, India and Africa.
 This is also where my interest in working with community groups for health, development and education began.
 I have designed about 50 book covers, illustrated more than 80 educational books and 14 children’s books, numerous posters, educational comic strips, leaflets, logos, postage stamps, greeting cards and T-shirts for book publishers, charities and NGO’s.
 For more details look at the publication list.(which I still need to update)